Ralph Campbell Jr.: Early life

 Ralph Campbell Jr. was born on December 7, 1946, in Raleigh, North Carolina, United States to Ralph Campbell Sr. and June Kay Campbell.
 Both of his parents were civil rights activists.
-His maternal grandmother, Willie Otey Kay, was a prominent dressmaker in Raleigh.
+His maternal grandmother, Willie Otey Kay, was a prominent dressmaker in Raleigh and his grandfather, John Walcott Kay, was a physician in Wilmington.
 Ralph Jr. grew up with two brothers, Bill (who would later serve as Mayor of Atlanta) and Eddie, and one sister, Mildred.
 In 1960, the elder Campbells requested that the Raleigh School Board admit Ralph Jr., Mildred, and Bill to attend all-white schools.
 The board allowed Bill to be transferred—and thus become the first black student to attend an all-white public school in the city—but denied the applications for Ralph Jr. and Mildred, citing overcrowding at the junior high school to which they sought admission.

 Campbell accompanied his father and sister to the 1963 March on Washington for Jobs and Freedom.
 After graduating from John W. Ligon High School in 1964, he attended St. Augustine's College, receiving a degree in business administration in 1968.
 He later took graduate-level business courses at North Carolina Central University.